Influence of interactions on the anomalous quantum Hall effect: Introduction

-In the recent paper written with the participation of one of the present authors the construction of \cite{Z2016_1} was further extended to the non - homogeneous systems \cite{ZW2019}.
-This construction allows to give a relatively simple alternative proof that weak disorder does not affect the AQHE conductivity.
-This complements the previous consideration of the role of disorder in the QHE {(see, for example, \cite{Fradkin,TKNN2,QHEr,Tong:2016kpv,Zheng+Ando2002}).} In the same paper the indications were presented that the AQHE conductivity is robust to the introduction of weak electromagnetic interactions, i.e. that in the presence of interactions the AQHE conductivity is given by its expression through the two - point Green functions presented in \cite{Z2016_1}.
+In a recent paper \cite{ZW2019} written with the participation of one of the present authors, the construction of \cite{Z2016_1} was further extended to the non - homogeneous systems.
+This paper \cite{ZW2019} indicated that the Hall conductivity is still given by the expression through the two - point Green functions presented in \cite{Z2016_1}, in the presence of varying magnetic field.
+Its construction allows to give a relatively simple alternative proof that weak disorder does not affect the AQHE conductivity.
+This work complements the previous consideration of the role of disorder in the quantum Hall effect (QHE) \cite{Fradkin,TKNN2,QHEr,Tong:2016kpv,Zheng+Ando2002}.
 The absence of corrections (due to weak Coulomb interactions) to the QHE in the disordered ferromagnetic metal was shown in \cite{nocorrectionstoQHE}.
-The absence of such corrections to the QHE existing in the presence of magnetic field has been discussed long time ago (see, for example, \cite{Altshuler0,Altshuler} and references therein).
-It is also worth mentioning, that the strong interactions are able to lead the fermionic system in the presence of external magnetic field to the fractional QHE phases \cite{Tong:2016kpv}. \revv{The similar phenomenon for the AQHE existing without magnetic field has been discussed as well (see \cite{FAQHE} and references therein).}
+The effects of interactions between the electrons to the QHE in 2DEG has been discussed long time ago (see, for example, \cite{Altshuler0,Altshuler} and references therein), and the exactness of Hall plateaus were discussed.
+In \cite{Ishikawa:2003tu,Imai:1990zz} (see also references therein) the Hall conductivity is studied on the basis of the Ward-Takahashi identity with the electron-electron interactions taken into account.
+In principle, the results of these papers may be extended to the intrinsic Anomalous Quantum Hall effect.
+However, in our present paper we consider this problem using a different technique.
+It is also worth mentioning, that the strong interactions are able to lead the fermionic system in the presence of external magnetic field to the fractional QHE phases \cite{Tong:2016kpv}.